Undergraduate Student Organizations

 MENA serves as a way for students from this region to bond and meet each other.
 We host events to spread our culture and bring awareness to social justice issues.
 We also give back to the community by volunteering and fundraising, such as for aid-relief funds in devastated areas.

 Pacific Islander Collective is a formed community for all Pacific Islander identifying students at the University of San Francisco to join and form bonds with each other.
 The collective focuses on educating members, new and old, on the old and new ways of the Pacific Islander culture and traditions.

 Bringing together like-minded students to better understand South East Asian cultures while providing members an opportunity to network through events and activities and give them a sense of belonging to a community.
 SEASA also aims to unite every South East Asian student of USF under one roof.

-The Taiwanese Students Association at University of San Francisco was created in the nature of serving others.
 The main reason for establishment is to provide a channel for Taiwanese students to find and communicate with each other.
 We also provide information about USF and vital information about living in San Francisco for Taiwanese students who are prepared to attend school here.

 Founded in 2009, the San Francisco Dons Band annually performs at 30+ campus and community events.
 The Band serves to promote and represent the University of San Francisco.

 Our student-led approach makes us a fun and relaxed ensemble.
 We strive to create an environment where our members can be themselves, explore, improve musically, gain leadership experience, and socialize.

 Contact email: firstname.lastname@example.org